 1″ Full Slip Collar Design

 The 1″ Full Slip Collar is a simple alternative to common metal martingale collars.
-This collar will tighten indefinitely and has been designed with stainless steel and Chicago screws making it SUPER durable.
+This collar will tighten indefinitely and has been designed with solid brass and Chicago screws making it SUPER durable.
 If your dog is in the water often and you like having a lightweight martingale option, we recommend this collar.

 - 2 o rings, 1 d-ring